ViktorAJStein/SympFormer/README.md

 # SympFormer

-Research code for training and comparing transformer variants with classical, accelerated, and presymplectic-style attention updates.
+Code for training and comparing transformer variants with classical, accelerated, and presymplectic-style attention updates.

 The repository currently contains:
 - a baseline GPT-style causal language model,
-- a `yurii_lt` variant,
+- an implementation of the [Yuriiformer](https://arxiv.org/abs/2601.23236) (Zimin et al, 2026) architecture, specifically the Lie-Trotter Nesterov acceleration,
 - several softmax-attention presymplectic / Euler / higher-order variants,
 - several linear-attention analogues,
 - dataset preprocessing scripts for TinyStories and OpenWebText,
 - a training script with checkpointing, metric logging, and optional text sampling,
 - plotting and batch-job helper scripts.

-This is a research codebase rather than a packaged library.
-The main entry points are `train.py`, `model.py`, `data.py`, and the preprocessing scripts.

 ---